eddiebrunson/AZ-104-Administrator-Exam-Prep/8 Automate Azure tasks using scripts with PowerShell.md

 ## Create and save scripts in Azure PowerShell:

-## Exercise - Create and save scripts in Azure PowerShell
+## Exercise - Create and save scripts in Azure PowerShell:

 ## Summary: